Linux Command-Line Cheat Sheet

 - cp: The

-makes an exact copy of the file whose name you entered and names the copy foo, but the first file will still exist with its original name.
-After you usemv
+cpcommand makes a copy of a file for you.
+For example,cp file foomakes an exact copy of the file whose name you entered and names the copy foo, but the first file will still exist with its original name.
+After you usemv, the original file no longer exists, but after you usecp, that file stays and a new copy is made. - mv: The mv command moves a file to a different location or renames a file.
+Examples are as follows:

-moves the file foo to your desktop directory but does not rename it.
+mv file foorenames the original file to foo.mv foo ~/Desktopmoves the file foo to your desktop directory but does not rename it.
 You must specify a new filename to rename a file. - To save on typing, you can substitute ~ in place of the home directory.

-, you will not be able to use the ~ shortcut.
+Note: If you are usingmvwithsudo, you will not be able to use the ~ shortcut.
 Instead, you will have to use the full pathnames to your files. - rm: Use this command to remove or delete a file in your directory.
 It does not work on directories that contain files.

 - ls: The

-command shows you the files in your current directory.
+lscommand shows you the files in your current directory.
 Used with certain options, it lets you see file sizes, when files where created, and file permissions.
-For example,ls ~
+For example,ls ~shows you the files that are in your home directory. - mkdir: The

-command allows you to create directories.
-For example,mkdir music
+mkdircommand allows you to create directories.
+For example,mkdir musiccreates a music directory. - chmod: The

-command changes the permissions on the files listed.
+chmodcommand changes the permissions on the files listed.

-command allows the user to change the user and group ownerships of a file.
-For example,chown jim file
+chowncommand allows the user to change the user and group ownerships of a file.
+For example,chown jim filechanges the ownership of the file to Jim.

 System information commands include the following.